 Mark’s first job as a personal trainer was in his adopted hometown of New Paltz, NY.
 He soon produced top numbers in training at his local club, and was hired as a part-time strength coach for the baseball and swim teams at State University of New York at New Paltz.

-He formed his first company – Triskelion Strength – in 1997, and worked as an independent personal trainer until approximately 1998, when he met Charles Poliquin.
-From that time on, Mark decided that he would become a strength coach.
+Mark formed his first personal training company – Triskelion Strength – in 1997, and worked as an independent personal trainer until approximately 1998, when he met Charles Poliquin.
+From that moment, Mark decided that he would elevate his professional skills to the level of strength coach.

-For his work at the Poliquin Performance Center, Mark was designated as a Level II, or regional coach, in 2006.
-As his level of theoretical training knowledge was now much higher than his track record of performance in the world of sport, Mark became the only Level II coach allowed to teach the Poliquin International Certification Program curriculum during its early development.
+For his work at the Poliquin Performance Center, Mark Diaz was designated as a Level II, or regional coach, in 2006, became the only Level II coach allowed to teach the Poliquin International Certification Program curriculum during its early development.

 Poliquin International Certification Program Level IV

-Mark currently holds several high-level certifications.
-The PICP Level Four designation qualifies him as a world-class strength coach.
-The Level Four PICP certification is earned when an athlete coached by the candidate succeeds in competing in either a World Championships or an Olympics in that athlete’s respective sporting discipline.
+Mark Diaz became a PICP Level 4 coach in 2010.
+The Level 4 PICP certification is earned when an athlete instructed by the coaching candidate succeeds in competing in either a World Championships or an Olympics in that athlete’s respective sporting discipline.
 This level of coaching expertise is reached by less than 1% of 7,000 candidates.

 Soma Training and Applied Somatherapy